About

 Kang Seung Lee is a multidisciplinary artist who was born in South Korea and now lives and works in Los Angeles.
 His work frequently engages the legacy of transnational queer histories, particularly as they intersect with art history.

-Lee’s work has been included in international exhibitions such as 60th Venice Biennale (forthcoming 2024); Made in LA at Hammer Museum (2023); documenta fifteen (invited by Jatiwangi Art Factory) (2022); New Museum Triennial (2021); and Gwangju Biennale (2021).
+Lee’s work has been included in international exhibitions such as the 60th Venice Biennale (2024); Made in LA at Hammer Museum (2023); documenta fifteen (invited by Jatiwangi Art Factory) (2022); New Museum Triennial (2021); and Gwangju Biennale (2021).

 He has had solo exhibitions and projects at MASP (Museu de Arte de São Paulo), São Paulo (forthcoming 2024); National Museum of Modern and Contemporary Art, Seoul (2023); Vincent Price Art Museum, Los Angeles (2023); Gallery Hyundai, Seoul (2021); Commonwealth and Council, Los Angeles (2021, 2017, 2016); 18th Street Arts Center, Santa Monica, CA (2020); One and J. Gallery, Seoul, South Korea (2018); Artpace, San Antonio (2017); Los Angeles Contemporary Archive (2016); and Pitzer College Art Galleries, Claremont (2015).